| Title: | Manage Data from the Finance Markets |

 Note that, the portfolio weights may be negative (selling short is allowed).

-is the tangency point between the market line and efficient frountier curve.
+The minimum weights show with MIN which is the portfolio with the minimum volatility.
+Market portfolio is given by MP where, the risk free weight w_0 is zero.
+MP is the tangency point between the market line and efficient frountier curve.
 A list containing the following components:

 prt |